 This also includes regular cleaning, as they can easily be sucked by a vacuum cleaner from carpets or hiding places.
 Vacuuming will also clear up any grime in gaps that will ensure thorough penetration when using insecticides.

-A quick and easy method to kill and prevent these pests is to use alcohol and a spray bottle.
+A quick and easy method to kill and prevent these pests is to use a best fly trap, alcohol in a spray bottle.
 Simply pour a 91% solution (recommended by most exterminators) in a spray bottle and spray this into their hiding spots.
 This will kill them and prevent them from biting you, and thwart their breeding, as this can cause their eggs to perish as well.

 However, some prefer not to use this because alcohol is inflammable (there have been cases where a house burned down because of this), which is why they opted for a steam machine instead.